-Fast charging is a must have feature in today’s phones.
+Fast charging is a must-have feature in today’s phones.
 It keeps our batteries topped up throughout a busy day and has us back in action in mere minutes.
-However, there are a variety of different standards from different companies.
-Some only work with specific cables and chargers, while others use higher voltages.
+However, there are a variety of different standards from different companies, and charging speed is so often dependent on cables and chargers.
 It can all get a bit confusing, so we’re here to make sense of it.

 USB Power Delivery

-USB Power Delivery (USB-PD) is the official fast charging specification published by the USB-IF back in 2012.
-The standard can be used by any device with a USB port, provided its manufacturer includes the necessary circuitry and software.
-Just like all fast charging standards, USB-PD implements a data protocol to communicate between the charger and phone.
+Just like all fast charging standards, USB PD implements a data protocol to communicate between the charger and phone.
 This negotiates the maximum tolerable power delivery for both the charger and handset.
 USB PD scales in power from as little as 0.5W all the way up to 100W.